TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 > Reading time: 45 minutes

 This tutorial gives brief instructions on how to get started with the FiPy dev-kit.
-This tutorial will send data using the MQTT protocol using TLS 1.2 encryption directly to Telenor Managed IoT Cloud (MIC) over the LTE-M (Cat M1) or NB-IoT (NB1) network.
+This tutorial will send data with the MQTT protocol using TLS 1.2 encryption directly to Telenor Managed IoT Cloud (MIC) over the LTE-M (Cat M1) or NB-IoT (NB1) network.

 You will learn how to:

    * download and install the VSCode editor and the Pymakr plugin
    * assemble the dev-kit and connect it to the VSCode editor
-   * create a Telenor Start IoT Managed IoT Cloud (MIC) platform account
+   * create a Telenor Managed IoT Cloud (MIC) platform account
    * register your dev-kit in MIC and create payload transformations
    * flash the modem firmware on the FiPy (to support either LTE-M or NB-IoT)
    * program the dev-kit and send data to MIC using MQTT over Telenor's excellent 4G LTE-M or NB-IoT network